arthursantana-CCR/multillmevaluation/README.md

 ### CCR Frameworks

-Located in `knowledge/ccr/`.
+Located directly in `knowledge/`.
 Each file defines a competency with subcompetencies and scoring levels.

 These are loaded on demand.
 To include a framework in your task prompt, use a placeholder: